Syd Heylen: Early life

-Heylen was born in Renmark, South Australia in 1922 (his grave marker states 1923, however all official documents give this year) as the only son of a carpenter.
-He joined the army at 16 and served on the Kokoda Trail in the 39th Infantry Battalion, later going on to join an army entertainment troupe.
+Heylen was born in Renmark, South Australia in 1923, as the only son of a carpenter, he had 4 sisters He joined the army at 16 and served on the Kokoda Trail under the rank of Private in the 39th Infantry Battalion, later going on to join a 1st army entertainment troupe.
 In 1961, he married Patti Brittain (his second wife) and they had two children (both in the entertainment industry) - a daughter, Julie Heylen, and a son, Syd Heylen Junior, who is a well known entertainer in variety and cabaret.

 Career

+Film and TV

+Heylen went into vaudeville after World War II and as one of Australian television's early performers in 1956 starred in the television variety show The Show of Stars with Hal Lashwood and John Ewart.